JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 >https://doineedavisa.org/temp.html

 Main Observations:
-- Total Bicycle Accidents in LA from 2013-2018: 11638
+- Total Bicycle Collisions in LA from 2013-2018: 11638
 - Total Bicyclist Fatalities in Los Angeles from 2013-12018 is: 78
 - Total Bicyclist Injuries in Los Angeles from 2013-12018 is: 10975
-- The annual average Bicycle Accidents per month is: 180
+- The annual average Bicycle Collisions per month is: 180
-- The worst month was on May 2013 with 224 bicycle injuries.
+- The worst month was on May 2013 with 224 bicycle injuries
+- Time of day when most bicycle collisions occur: 18:00(6pm)
-- Most bicycle accidents occured on dry road surfaces during dry weather.
+- Most bicycle collisions occured on dry road surfaces during dry weather.
-- Bicycles accidents occured 2% of the time during wet conditions.
+- Bicycles collisions occured 2% of the time during wet conditions.
-- There were no unusual conditions when most bicycle accidents occured.
+- There were no unusual conditions when most bicycle collisions occured.
-- Bicycle Accidents occur 16% more on intersections.
+- Bicycle Collisions occur 16% more on intersections.
 - Broadside Collisions occured most of the time followed by Sideswipe collisions.
-- Most accidents occured in the month of April and on Wednesdays.
+- Most bicycle collisions occured in the month of April and on Wednesdays.

-Bicyclist Accidents by year:
+Bicyclist Collisions by year:
 - 2013    - 2414
 - 2014    - 2309
 - 2015    - 2161